-Server network configuration tasks include enabling protocols, modifying the port or pipe used by a protocol, configuring encryption, configuring the SQL Server Browser service, exposing or hiding the SQL Server Database Engine on the network, and registering the Server Principal Name.
-Most of the time, you do not have to change the server network configuration.
+Server network configuration tasks include enabling protocols, modifying the port or pipe used by a protocol, configuring encryption, configuring the SQL Server Browser service, exposing or hiding the Microsoft Database Engine on the network, and registering the Server Principal Name.
+Most of the time, you do not need to change the server network configuration.
 Only reconfigure the server network protocols if special network requirements.

-Network configuration for SQL Server is done using SQL Server Configuration Manager.
-For earlier versions of SQL Server, use the Server Network Utility that ships with those products.
+Network configuration for SQL Server 2005 is done using SQL Server Configuration Manager.
+For previous versions of SQL Server, use the Server Network Utility that ships with those products.

 Use SQL Server Configuration Manager to enable or disable the protocols used by SQL Server, and to configure the options available for the protocols.
 More than one protocol can be enabled.
 You must enable all protocols that you want clients to use.
 All protocols have equal access to the server.
-For more information about how SQL to configure protocols, see Configuring Server Network Protocols and Net-Libraries.
-For a list of the default settings, see Default SQL Server Network Configuration.
 For information about which protocols you should use, see Choosing a Network Protocol.
-For more information, see also How to: Enable or Disable a Server Network Protocol (SQL Server Configuration Manager).
+See also, How to: Enable or Disable a Server Network Protocol (SQL Server Configuration Manager).

 Changing a Port

 You can configure TCP/IP and VIA protocols to listen on a designated port.
 By default, the default instance of the Database Engine listens on TCP port 1433.
-Named instances of the Database Engine and SQL Server Compact 3.5 SP2 are configured for dynamic ports.
-This means they select an available port when the SQL Server service is started.
+Named instances of the Database Engine and SQL Server 2005 Compact Edition are configured for dynamic ports, which means they select an available port when the SQL Server service is started.
 The SQL Server Browser service helps clients identify the port when they connect.

 When configured for dynamic ports, the port used by SQL Server may change each time it is started.
 When connecting to SQL Server through a firewall, you must open the port used by SQL Server.
 Configure SQL Server to use a specific port, so you can configure the firewall to allow communication to the server.
-For more information, see How to: Configure a Server to Listen on a Specific TCP Port (SQL Server Configuration Manager).
+See also, How to: Configure a Server to Listen on a Specific TCP Port (SQL Server Configuration Manager).

 Changing a Named Pipe

 You can configure the named pipe protocol to listen on a designated named pipe.
 By default, the default instance of SQL Server Database Engine listens on pipe \\.\pipe\sql\query for the default instance and \\.\pipe\MSSQL$<instancename>\sql\query for a named instance.
 The Database Engine can only listen on one named pipe, but you can change the pipe to another name if you wish.
 The SQL Server Browser service helps clients identify the pipe when they connect.
-For more information, see How to: Configure a Server to Listen on an Alternate Pipe (SQL Server Configuration Manager).
+See also, How to: Configure a Server to Listen on an Alternate Pipe (SQL Server Configuration Manager)

 The Database Engine can be configured to require encryption when communicating with client applications.
 For more information, see Encrypting Connections to SQL Server, and How to: Enable Encrypted Connections to the Database Engine (SQL Server Configuration Manager).